-Public is a self-directed social investing platform through which users can purchase stocks and ETFs with zero commissions.
+Public is a self-directed social investing platform through which users can purchase stocks and ETFs with zero commissions, and they can also trade crypto.

 What makes Public different from other brokerage firms is its social features, which allow users to follow each other in a way similar to a social media platform, with the added possibility of seeing what others are investing in and what they think about those positions.